mstksg/inCode/copy/entries/singletons-3.md

 [^metaphor]: Sorry to mix up similar metaphors like this!
 Definitely not intentional :)

-A lot of people think of proofs as "compiler tricks", or things that exist only to appease the compiler.
-And, in a sense, this is true.
+Proofs are often thought of as "compiler tricks", or things that exist only to appease the compiler.
 Compilers of languages that encourage heavy usage of proofs (like Agda, Coq, Idris) actually implement something called *proof erasure*.
 That is, values like `KnockClosed` and `KnockLocked` might never exist at runtime, since they never actually *do* anything at runtime.
 They only exist as ways to limit or enable specific programs from compiling, and serve no purpose after compilation.
-GHC Haskell does not implement proof erasure at the time of this post (Current GHC version 8.4), but if proofs like this become commonplace, you might be reading this during a time where GHC Haskell erases proofs like `Knockable` witnesses :)
+GHC Haskell does not implement proof erasure at the time of this post (current GHC version 8.6), but if proofs like this become commonplace, you might be reading this during a time where GHC Haskell erases proofs like `Knockable` witnesses :)

-### Singletons and Proofs
+#### The Role of Singletons

-Proofs might not play a role at run-time, but generating them with types requires being able to pattern match and work with *types* at run-time.
-Because of this, singletons play an important role in working with proofs in Haskell.
+Proofs themselves might not play a role at run-time, but generating/deciding them with types requires being able to pattern match and work with *types* at run-time.
+Because of this, singletons play an important practical role in working with proofs in Haskell.

 After all, remember the type of our decision function: